knetikmedia/knetikcloud-ruby-client/docs/MessagingTopicsApi.md

 Enable or disable messages for a user

 Useful for opt-out options on a single topic.
-Consider multiple topics for multiple opt-out options.
+Consider multiple topics for multiple opt-out options. <br><br><b>Permissions Needed:</b> TOPICS_ADMIN or self

 ### Example
 ```ruby